-• Applications are seen only by the Hardship Fund Team members.
-There may be occasions when we may need to discuss your case with other member of staff within the College.

-- It may be necessary for additional supporting information to be sought from other College staff (e.g. HoD, your tutor and personal tutor) in order for the Hardship Fund members to reach a decision, in which case we will seek your permission beforehand. - Data Protection Act (1998): ICON College complies with matters of data protection.
+- Applications are seen only by the Hardship Fund Team members.
+There may be occasions when there may need to discuss a particular case with the other member of staff within the College. - It may be necessary for additional supporting information to be sought from other College staff (e.g. HoD, tutor / personal tutor) in order for the Hardship Fund members to reach a decision, in which case, the student permission will be sought beforehand. - Data Protection Act (2018 and ): ICON College complies with matters of data protection.
 Personal data will be used solely for statistical purposes and electronic records keeping.
-This data will not be passed to any other third party without your consent, except when the College is required to do so by law.
+This data will not be passed to any other third party without a student(s) concent except when the College is required to do so by law.
 Any formal enquiries concerning the use of data noted here should be addressed to the Managing Director.